+This is the most common of all dental problems in kids.
 According to the National Children’s Oral Health Foundation, tooth decay ranks as the number one chronic childhood illness.
 And if left untreated, tooth decay may cause pediatric dental disease that could result in eating and speaking problems.

 Tooth decay is preventable, and parents who take their children to the dentist regularly can identify and resolve this issue quickly and effectively.
 In fact, dentists are happy to help your child avoid tooth decay altogether.